Miretz/miretz.github.io/_posts/2018-02-11-why-companies-need-text-mining.markdown

 Many companies still process and store a lot of paper documents.
 These take up a lot of space and need to be stored in specific ways for easy retrieval if needed.
 It is very difficult and expensive to set this up, so more and more companies invest in scanning and store the digital scans in [Enterprise Content Management (ECM)](https://en.wikipedia.org/wiki/Enterprise_content_management) systems.
 To turn these scans (which are images) into searchable plain text format an [Optical Character Recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) tool is required.

 A global company must be able to handle documents in many languages.
-Languages like arabic and chinese are difficult to process and the company needs to make sure that all the enterprise systems can work with these languages.
+Languages like Arabic and Chinese are difficult to process and the company needs to make sure that all the enterprise systems can work with these languages.
 [Unicode standard](https://en.wikipedia.org/wiki/Unicode) should be preferred.

 Having a [Records Management](https://en.wikipedia.org/wiki/Records_management) function supported by enterprise systems is very beneficial.
 Proper RM can help reducing document processing workloads and also helps to filter out the documents that are no longer relevant to the business.